 3. Evaluate system integration depth

-4. Check for real-time decisioning and tool use
+4. Check for real-time data and tool-augmented execution

 5. Determine personalization scope